marcocaldera/notes.marcocaldera.com/content/posts/2022-12-30-bitmap-storage-on-ethereum.md

 ```

-Yay! 🎉 We saved our egg white without losing or information on the rice!
+Yay! 🎉 We saved our egg white without losing the information on the rice!

 ### Finalise